samuel-book/samuel-1/_sources/introduction/key_findings_all.md

 ### Differences by age group (under age 80 vs. aged 80+ years) and gender:

+* 43% of arrivals are aged 80 or more.

 * 10.1% of arrivals aged 80+ receive thrombolysis, c.f.
 13.0% of those under age 80.
 There is a steady decline in use of thrombolysis over the age of 55.

 * 39% of arrivals aged 80+ arrive within 4 hours of known stroke onset, c.f.
 40% of those under age 80.